mattkopecki/Personal-Site/content/post/IAM-Metrics.md

 ---
 #### Preface - Should We Measure?

 Of course it would be great if you started measuring something fancy like _the average time to detect and resolve a native change across each connected target system_.
-But before you can do that, you would need your IAM ecosystem to be mature enough that all connected targets were fully automated so no out-of-band provisioning was to be occuring, and you would need a dedicated team who monitored and responded to out-of-band changes.
+But before you can do that, you would need your IAM ecosystem to be mature enough that all connected targets were fully automated so no out-of-band provisioning was to be occurring, and you would need a dedicated team who monitored and responded to out-of-band changes.
 For most enterprises, those are lofty goals.

 So should you wait to start measuring your IAM program until later when it's more mature?
 No!
 There is plenty of business value to be gained from implementing IAM metrics as soon as possible.
 Later on, as your IAM environment matures, it generally makes sense to carve out project time to specifically define and implement IAM metrics.
 For now, here are some things to focus on while you execute the early phases of a deployment.